George Bent: Early life and education

 Bent was born at Bent's Fort, owned and operated by his father William Bent, a major fur trader from St. Louis, Missouri.
-His mother was Owl Woman, daughter of a Cheyenne chief, and he was born into her clan under the matrilineal kinship system.
+His mother was Owl Woman, daughter of White Thunder (and Tall Woman), a Cheyenne chief and keeper of the Medicine Arrows, and he was born into her clan under the matrilineal kinship system.
 Bent and his three siblings grew up speaking both Cheyenne and English at home.
 He learned much about Cheyenne culture from his mother and her family, and in their culture was considered Cheyenne.

 She died about 1847, by which time his father had already taken her two younger sisters as secondary wives, in the Cheyenne traditional way of successful men.
 The youngest, Island, essentially reared Owl Woman's four children.
 Yellow Woman had a son by William Bent; Charles Bent, a half-brother to the others, was born in 1845.
 These two women had both left William Bent by 1867.
 He married the 20-year-old Adaline Harvey in 1869, the educated mixed-race daughter of a fur trader friend from Kansas City.
 Their daughter (George's half sister) was born after William Bent's death later that year.

 When George was 10 years old, his father sent him to Kansas City, to an Episcopal boarding school for a European-American education.
 By the time the American Civil War began, Bent was a student at Webster College for Boys (unrelated to the later Webster University) near St. Louis.